sandile323/promgamming-docs/Csharp/Interface.md

 An interface acts as a contract by declaring what can only be implemented by a class or struct.
-You cannot have access modifiers in an inteface nor implement a methos within one.
+You cannot have access modifiers in an inteface nor implement a methods within one.

 ```c#